 Collaboration with a specialist and ongoing prescribing

-The GMC advice states that “You must co-operate with GICs and gender specialists in the same way that you would co-operate with other specialists, collaborating with them to provide effective and timely treatment for trans and non-binary people.
-This includes prescribing medicines recommended by a gender specialist, following recommendations for safety and treatment monitoring, and making referrals as recommended by a specialist”.
+The GMC advice states that “GPs must co-operate with GICs and gender specialists in the same way as they would other specialists, collaborating with them to provide effective and timely treatment for trans and non-binary people.
+This includes prescribing medicines recommended by a gender specialist, following recommendations for safety and treatment monitoring, and making referrals to NHS Services as recommended by a specialist.

 In our view, this advice reaffirms that GPs should approach shared care and collaboration with gender identity specialists in the same way as they would any other specialist.
 The advice should therefore be read in conjunction with the principles which underpin shared care as set out by the GMC in Good practice in prescribing and managing medicines and devices.